Main Location: Chattogram

 Recycling method: Beaching

 Shipbreaking in Bangladesh is strongly criticized by both international and local NGOs due to its dirty and dangerous practices.
-Concerns include abysmal working conditions, fatal accidents, exploitation of child workers, and severe pollution of the marine environment as well as the dumping of hazardous wastes.
+Concerns include abysmal working conditions, fatal accidents, exploitation of teenage workers, and severe pollution of the marine environment as well as the dumping of hazardous wastes.

+The coastal area of Bangladesh contains a rich biodiversity with several species being endemic to the region.
+However, the coastal environment of Sitakund, Chattogram is severely contaminated by various processes related to shipbreaking activities.
 In 2009, following litigation by Platform member organisation BELA, a land-mark decision by the Bangladesh Supreme Court ordered the closure of all shipbreaking yards in Chattogram as none held the necessary environmental clearances to operate.
 After only two months of closure, the yards re-opened with incomplete authorisations in hand and no change in practice.
 In 2016, the Supreme Court therefore issued a contempt rule against both the authorities and shipbreaking yard owners for continued breaches of the 2009 order.
 The case is still ongoing.

 Despite laws existing in Bangladesh to protect both workers and the environment, these are poorly implemented due to weak enforcement capacity, or deliberately ignored as a result of industry pressure.
 End-of-life vessels are imported with fake certificates claiming that they are free of hazardous materials.
 As a consequence toxics are not properly detected and safely removed.
 The World Bank has estimated that between 2010 and 2030 Bangladesh will have imported 79.000 tons of asbestos; 240.000 tons of PCBs and 69.200 tons of toxic paints that originate from end-of-life ships.
-Since the Chittagong area remains void of storage and treatment facilities for hazardous wastes, these toxics are simply dumped or re-sold on the second-hand market and cause further harm to surrounding communities.
+Since the Chattogram area remains void of storage and treatment facilities for hazardous wastes, these toxics are simply dumped or re-sold on the second-hand market and cause further harm to surrounding communities.

 Shipbreaking in Chittagong, Bangladesh - © Studio Fasching 2017